 The ARU Vision is to be a leading centre of excellence in knowledge generation and dissemination responsive to the dynamics of the national, regional and global conditions.
-The ARU Mission is to provide innovative and integrated learning, research and public services that advance sustainable development at national level beyond.
-ARU in pursuit of its mission, is guided by seven (7) core values; Integrity, Creativity, Excellence, Equity, Teamwork, Internationalization and Professionalism (ICETIP).
+The ARU Mission is to provide innovative and integrated learning, research and public services that advance sustainable development at national level and beyond.
+In pursuit of its mission, ARU is guided by seven (7) core values; Integrity, Creativity, Excellence, Equity, Teamwork, Internationalization and Professionalism (ICETIP).

 This Prospectus combines the Undergraduate and Postgraduate Programmes.
-It provides information on general and specific regulations governing the programmes under the School of Architecture, Construction Economics and Management (SACEM), School of Earth Sciences, Real Estate, Business and Informatics (SERBI), School of Spatial Planning and Social Sciences (SSPSS), School of Environmental Science and Technology (SEST), and Institute of Human Settlement Studies (IHSS).
-It also provides profile of its academic staff, leadership and the Governing Council.
+It provides information on general and specific regulations governing the conduct of academic affairs at the University.
+It also provides School specific regulations under the four schools and the Institute of Human Settlements Studies (IHSS).
+The schools are: School of Architecture, Construction Economics and Management (SACEM), School of Earth Sciences, Real Estate, Business and Informatics (SERBI), School of Spatial Planning and Social Sciences (SSPSS), School of Engineering and Environmental Studies (SEES).
+The Prospectus also provides a profile of ARU academic staff, leadership and the Governing Council.